Adebureaux/sncf-searchbar/README.md

 ## Getting Started

-First, run the development server:
+To get started with this project, simply run the development server using :
 ```bash
 npm run dev
 ```

 ## Deployed on Vercel

-This app as been deployed to: https://sncf-searchbar.vercel.app/
+This application has been deployed on Vercel and can be accessed at https://sncf-searchbar.vercel.app/.